-And, finally, thanks to very extensive research and experimentation by Christopher Kimball, as reported in Cooks Illustrated magazine*, we can confidently purchase those cheaper cuts and expect perfect results every time.
+Finally, thanks to very extensive research and experimentation by Christopher Kimball, as reported in Cooks Illustrated magazine*, we can confidently purchase those cheaper cuts and expect perfect results every time.

 These days, with beef prices hitting all-time highs, buying the cheaper cuts of beef is one way to make our food dollars stretch as far as possible.
 Just know that what follows is for those of us with more time than money.

-When looking for inexpensive cuts keep these three words in mind: chuck, sirloin and round.
+When looking for inexpensive cuts keep these three words in mind: chuck, sirloin, and round.
 The chuck is fattier and more tender, the round is lean and relatively tough.
 The sirloin falls somewhere between the two.

 It was a kick to read all the endless details of Chef Kimball’s testing.
-To be quite honest he lost me somewhere between five chuck roasts, seven sirloins, the eight rounds, and the endless descriptions of cooking methods, internal temperatures, standing times, and length of aging.
+To be quite honest he lost me somewhere between five chuck roasts, seven sirloins, eight rounds, and the endless descriptions of cooking methods, internal temperatures, standing times, and length of aging.

 Curious as I am, I don’t care about meat fibers, enzymes, and moisture content.
 And that’s when I raced to the conclusion and learned exactly how to prepare a cheap cut of beef.
 And here it is: